 When creating rich product information for your customers, it is vital to foresee and create a structure that will allow for the flexible modeling of product data.
 The following tips will help you to develop this.

-To make the work with product attributes more efficient, you should group them according to their character of specificity, which may include:
+To make the work with product attributes more efficient, you should group them in your backend platform according to their character or specificity, for example:

 - Physical attributes (e.g., size dimensions);